bearbordersmall.GIF

 Scouting the southern sky

-Keyser’s stars, divided into 12 newly invented constellations, first appeared on a globe by Plancius in 1598, and again two years later on a globe by the Dutch cartographer Jodocus Hondius.
+Keyser’s stars, divided into 12 newly invented constellations, first appeared on a globe by Plancius in 1598, and again two years later on a globe by the Dutch cartographer Jodocus Hondius (1563–1612).
 The acceptance of these new constellations was assured when Johann Bayer, a German astronomer, included them in his Uranometria of 1603, the leading star atlas of its day.
-Keyser’s observations were published in tabular form by Johannes Kepler in the Rudolphine Tables of 1627.
-Unfortunately, Keyser’s original manuscript is long lost and so we do not know whether he sorted his stars into the 12 new southern constellations himself or whether that was done later by someone else, such as Plancius.
+Keyser’s observations were eventually published in tabular form by Johannes Kepler in the Rudolphine Tables of 1627.
+The Rudolphine Tables contain 136 stars attributed to Keyser, divided into the 12 new constellations – for a complete breakdown see here.
+Unfortunately, Keyser’s original manuscript is long lost and so we do not know whether he sorted his stars into the 12 new southern constellations himself or whether that was done later by someone else.[note]

-In 1603, following his return to Holland, Frederick de Houtman published his observations as an appendix to a Malay and Madagascan dictionary that he compiled – one of the most unlikely pieces of astronomical publishing in history.
-In the Introduction he wrote: “Also added [are] the declination of several fixed stars which during the first voyage I have observed around the south pole; and during the second [voyage], in the island of Sumatra, improved upon with greater diligence, and increased in number.”
+In 1603, following his return to Holland, Frederick published his observations as a 13-page appendix to a Malay and Madagascan dictionary that he had compiled, thereby providing a handy reference work for the traders and navigators who were to follow.
+In the Introduction he wrote: ‘Also added [are] the declination of several fixed stars which during the first voyage I have observed around the south pole; and during the second [voyage], in the island of Sumatra, improved upon with greater diligence, and increased in number.’

-Whatever the case, Plancius invented some constellations that are indubitably his own, among them Columba, the dove, which he formed from nine stars that Ptolemy had listed as surrounding Canis Major; he also invented the unlikely sounding Monoceros, the unicorn, and Camelopardalis, the giraffe, from faint stars uncharted by Ptolemy.
+Whatever the case, Plancius invented some other constellations that are indubitably his own, among them Columba, the dove, which he formed from nine stars that Ptolemy had listed as surrounding Canis Major.
+He also invented the unlikely sounding Monoceros, the unicorn, and Camelopardalis, the giraffe, from faint stars uncharted by Ptolemy (see box at top right).
 These three Plancius constellations are still accepted by astronomers, but his other inventions fell by the wayside (see Chapter Four).

 © Ian Ridpath.
 All rights reserved